mpospese/DSTutorial/README.md

     * Helper classes for unit tests
     * Unit tests for checking foreground / background color contrast
 * Empty app with tab bar and 2 empty view controllers: card & form, which will house Component III.
 A. CardView and Module IV.
 A. FormView

+### 1.
+* Define Colors
+* Unit test WCAG 2.0 contrast for more color pairings (test failure)
+* Use new DSKit framework colors in DSTutorial app